TobiasFrassa/small-python-scripts/README.md

 # Small python scripts
 Not much to say.
 Just some Python Code I wrote for fun.
 Will upload more later.
 The bigger project is in the futurebuilders folder here on github and was wirtten in javascript.

-# Replace Words in Doc Skript
+# Replace words in doc script
 Very useful for texts in order to get rid of words I used too often and replace them.
 Works also for code if you change the names of variables.

 # Create 9x9 field with 2 agents